One Medical Seniors Data Breach

 - What Can I Get?

-One Medical Senior Health Data Breach: Lawsuit Investigation
+One Medical Seniors Data Breach: Lawsuit Investigation

-One Medical Senior Health Security Incident: What Happened?
+One Medical Seniors Security Incident: What Happened?

-On June 18, according to a post on dark web intelligence site Ransomware.live, threat actor ShinyHunters, who has taken credit for breaches on major companies like Instructure and Wynn Resorts, reportedly claimed that it had stolen over 8.8 TB of data from One Medical.
+On June 18, according to a post on dark web intelligence site Ransomware.live, threat actor ShinyHunters, who has taken credit for breaches of major companies like Instructure and Wynn Resorts, reportedly claimed that it had stolen over 8.8 TB of data from One Medical.

 Take Action